sandiegojs/sdjs-speaker-app/Readme.md

 docker-compose logs --tail
 ```

-We'll need to make a copy of the `.env` file.
+We'll need to make a copy of the `.env` file:

 > Note: The admin user is only created when there is none in the db, so make sure to change those variables _before_ running the server for the first time.